-Rooted in the traditions of four major European and world languages (French, German, Russian, and Spanish) and in Canada’s own French language and culture, the Department’s mission is to advance the linguistic and cultural competencies of students in one or more modern languages.
+Rooted in the traditions of major European and world languages (French, German and Spanish) and in Canada’s own French language and culture, the Department’s mission is to advance the linguistic and cultural competencies of students in one or more modern languages.
 This mission is based on the notion that language, literature, and culture are deeply intertwined, and that the study of other cultures through language offers a student new perspectives.
 Mastering another language not only includes speaking and writing proficiency in the target language, but also increasing one’s appreciation and critical analysis of the literatures and cultures that share that language.
 By stressing the interconnectedness of language, literature, and culture, as well as the critical skills to assess them, the Department prepares students to succeed in further study and gives its graduates an important advantage as they pursue their careers in the multicultural Canadian landscape as well as the increasingly competitive international and global environment.

 The importance of languages for students

 The private and public sector, and national and international organizations view knowledge of modern languages and the cultural awareness that goes along with it as a feature that enhances the value of a potential employee.
-Our graduates have found careers in, for example, education (translation, research, teaching, library work, graduate studies in Education, French, German, Russian, and Spanish), business and industry (banking, journalism, export/import, advertising, publishing), social work (police work, hospitals, courts), government services (customs, civil service, external affairs, immigration), travel (interpreter, restaurants, airlines), and the arts (museum and art curator, critic, stage director, cinema, translator).
+Our graduates have found careers in, for example, education (translation, research, teaching, library work, graduate studies in Education, French, German and Spanish), business and industry (banking, journalism, export/import, advertising, publishing), social work (police work, hospitals, courts), government services (customs, civil service, external affairs, immigration), travel (interpreter, restaurants, airlines), and the arts (museum and art curator, critic, stage director, cinema, translator).

-At the undergraduate level, the Department of Modern Languages, Literatures, and Cultures offers the following programs: a Major and Minor, as well as an Honours and Joint Honours program in French; a double Major in French and Spanish; a Major, Minor, an Honours, and Joint Honours program in German; and Major and Minor programs in both Russian and Spanish.
+At the undergraduate level, the Department of Modern Languages, Literatures, and Cultures offers the following programs: a Major and Minor, as well as an Honours and Joint Honours program in French; a double Major in French and Spanish; a Major, Minor, an Honours, and Joint Honours program in German; and Major and Minor programs in Spanish.
 The Department also oversees the delivery of language courses in Irish, Italian, and Japanese.